The journey of a farmed shrimp

 Eventually a final quality check takes place.
 This happens right before the cartons are loaded into a container.

 Obviously, with a frozen product such as shrimps, it concerns cold logistics.
 A temperature logger constantly tracks the temperature of the refrigerated container.
 Depending on the origin and destination, shipment takes 4 to 6 weeks.
-At the final destination, a truck is ready to load the container and bring it to the customer.

 17.11.2025